Sam-Oliveira/Sam-Oliveira.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm Samuel.
 I just graduated with a MSc in Machine Learning at University College London (UCL).
 Previously, I graduated with First Class Honours from Imperial College London.
 I am interested in creating decision-making systems that can learn continually and open-endedly.
-In particular, I am curious about how to ensure that systems that can "learn forever" do so in a way that is safe and robust.
+In particular, I am curious about studying these under a RL framework, as well as through improvements in current neural network architectures.
 I did my MSc Thesis on using diffusion models for inverse Reinforcement Learning in Ilija Bogunovic's Group at UCL.
 In my free time I enjoy swimming and running, as well as taking pictures with my analogue cameras.
 {style="text-align: justify;"}